Last Updated on May 14, 2020 by melissanreynolds

 20. Don’t always tidy up.
 The toys will be back out!
 Sometimes let the laundry and dishes be.

 21. Take time out.
 Go for a coffee alone.
 Or a massage.
 Or a walk.
+Do your yoga.
 Just go!

 Mostly I think having a toddler is a bit like a newborn, in that you might need to just put your head down and push through, however there are definitely more tools in the arsenal to keep them occupied now.